dart-lang/site-www/src/content/interop/js-interop/usage.md

 fields, which is the same as a getter and setter pair.

-Top-level interop members must be declared with a [`@JS()`](#js) annotation to distinguish them from other `external` top-level members.
+Top-level interop members must be declared with a [`@JS()`](#js) annotation to distinguish them from other `external` top-level members, like those that can be written using `dart:ffi`.

 ### Interop type members